derrickh1980/AngularCLISampleWithCustomModalModule/README.md

 The modal module lives in the modules/modal folder and the load modal used as the example lives in the modules/modal/components folder.
 All logic to show the load modal is located in the app.component ngOnInit() function.

-Modals are not loaded at compile time, they are loaded when the modal service creates them.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.